open-dpp/marketplace/README.md

 ## License

-The license of the REST API of open-dpp is [GNU GENERAL PUBLIC LICENSE](LICENSE).
+The license of the open-dpp cloud marketplace is [GNU GENERAL PUBLIC LICENSE](LICENSE).